cloudinary-training/cld-intro-php/README.md

 # Cloudinary Intro using PHP (v2)

-The Cloudinary PHP SDK is Class based.
+The Cloudinary PHP SDK is class based.
 This means that your IDE can provide help learning the language.
-With code completion, you can discover Classes, functions, constants, and enumerated types.
+With code completion, you can discover classes, methods, constants, and enumerated types.
 Here are some suggestions for IDE's that can help with PHP code completion and auto import:

 * PHP Storm